- What is the best position for my radiator?

 How much is delivery?

-All our radiators have delivery to mainland UK included in the price.
-There are no nasty shocks- the price you see is the price you pay, it’s that simple!
+Most of our radiators have delivery to mainland UK included in the price.
+The price you see is the price you pay, it’s that simple!
 We pride ourselves on our customer service, and this is just another method of achieving our goal.
+(Please note- bespoke items and deliveries to certain postcodes/ countries carry additional charges).

 What is a thermostatic radiator valve?